eoftedal/gofigure/Readme.md

     //Group two animations together and begin animation immediately figure.arrow(600, 150, 500, 150).centeredText(550, 167, "to").animate();

-    //Create list of animations and bind them to clicks on the "canvas" var steps = [
+    //Create list of animations and bind them to clicks on the drawing area var steps = [
         figure.arrow(600, 150, 500, 150).centeredText(550, 167, "to"),
         figure.box(400, 50, 100, 200, { radius: 0 }).centeredText(450, 270, "Box with small text", {fontsize: 11}),